-- 1 pound ground protein of your choice (bacon, sausage, ground beef, plant based ground, crumbled tofu, canned black beans)
+- 1 pound protein of your choice (bacon, sausage, ground beef, plant based ground, crumbled tofu, canned black beans, etc.)

-- 2 cups diced veggies of your choice (bell peppers, tomatoes, spinach, kale, broccoli, onions, zucchini, mushrooms, or corn)
+- 2 cups diced veggies of your choice (bell peppers, tomatoes, spinach, kale, broccoli, onions, zucchini, mushrooms, or corn, etc.)

 - 10 large eggs, whisked